robertobatts/aws-certification-notes/notes/24-dr-and-migrations.md

 - Supports:
 	- Homogeneous migrations: ex Oracle to Oracle
 	- Heterogeneous migrations: ex Microsoft SQL Server to Aurora
-- Continuow Data Replication using CDC (Change Data Capture)
+- Continuos Data Replication using CDC (Change Data Capture)
 - You must create an EC2 instance to perform the replication task

 ### DMS Sources and Targets